 Once the value of marital property has been determined and equitable distribution factors have been considered, spouses can negotiate a property settlement agreement.
 This agreement outlines the division of assets and debts, as well as any other financial matters related to the divorce, such as spousal support and child support.

-Negotiating a property settlement agreement can be a complex and contentious process, as both parties may have different perspectives on what constitutes a fair division of assets.
+Negotiating a property settlement agreement can be a contentious process, as both parties may have different perspectives on what constitutes a fair division of assets.
 In some cases, spouses may be able to reach an agreement through informal negotiations or alternative dispute resolution methods, such as mediation or collaborative divorce.
 If an agreement cannot be reached, the court will ultimately decide the division of marital property based on the equitable distribution factors.

 Working with an Experienced Manhattan Divorce Attorney

 In New York, the transformation of separate property into marital property is a crucial aspect of asset division during a divorce.
 Understanding the factors that contribute to this transformation is essential for individuals seeking a fair and equitable distribution of assets.
 A New York divorce attorney can provide invaluable assistance throughout the process.
-With their extensive knowledge of family law and experience in navigating complex property division matters, they can guide individuals through the intricacies of the system.
+With their extensive knowledge of family law and experience in navigating property division matters, they can guide individuals through the details of the system.